 One-to-One Tutor appointments

-Sometimes we can answer your query without you needing to wait for a response from one of our tutors.
+Sometimes we can answer your query without you needing to wait for an appointment with one of our tutors.
+Try these:

 - Online Resources: Check our Student Resources to see if you can find the help you need there.
 These resources have been created in response to the most common types of queries we receive.
-The tutor who responds to you will be working on the expectation that you have already consulted these resources and that you require further support.
+If you have an appointment with an academic skills tutor, they will expect you to have already consulted these resources but find that you would like further support or clarification.

 - Course tutor: Ask your tutor to clarify any subject-specific queries.
 Whilst we can offer academic skills advice, we cannot help you with any matters that relate to your actual course material, or the administration of your modules.